 We first describe certain features of our setting in relation to commute times and how changes in commute times affect the spatial distribution of crime and legitimate employment.
 To begin, consider Figure 4 that plots the commute times in our individual-level data for different types of criminal activity and for formal work.
+We believe we may be among the first to measure commute times for criminal activity.
 It shows that formal workers travel farthest to access their jobs.
 In contrast, most crime is committed near where the perpetrator of the crime resides.
 This is consistent with the fact that most crime in Medellín is localized, and often tied to local street gangs (combos), that oversee most criminal activity.
 This is true of not only low level crimes like petty theft, but also drug trafficking and violent crime.

 The differences in commute times have meaningful implications for what would happen when new transit lines are built.
 On the one hand, the raw densities may suggest that criminal activity is more sensitive to commute times than formal work.
 If so, changes to commute times may have a sharper effect on the spatial distribution of criminal activity than that on formal employment.
-On the other hand, the densities may indicate the formal work is strongly segregated and confined to certain pockets of the city.
-As such, reaching those pockets require a fair amount of commute time.
-New transit lines that reduce these commute times increase access to these pockets of formal opportunities, and may induce individuals on the margin away from criminal activity.
-This latter implication of segregation is consistent with the maps shown in Figure 1.
+On the other hand, the densities may indicate the